 Importantly, this new regime also provides an unprecedented chance for landowners to take control over their property and to register it quicker than ever before.
 Much more emphasis is given to the owner's own understanding of their land and what they actually possess.
 Unwritten access rights and similar rights can be registered for the first time.
 Old, complex titles can be transferred into more user-friendly, State backed registered titles which will be easier and cheaper to deal with in the future.

 Careful and expert advice on this vastly changing area can save time, frustration and money in the long run.
-The next few years will change the face of Scotland and Harper Macleod can provide market leading solutions to help make the most of that.
+This process will change the face of Scotland and Harper Macleod can provide market leading solutions to help make the most of that.